 Aspirin and paracetamol are popular choices for those feeling a bit rough after a night of heavy drinking.

 This one is not for the faint-hearted.
 The prairie oyster is a cocktail of tomato juice, tabasco sauce, worcestershire sauce, red wine vinegar, and a raw egg.
+If you can stomach this mixture – you’re doing well.

 Can You Go in a Sauna after Drinking Alcohol?